Analysis | Asian Americans wield their political power for more representation in Washington

-Frustrated with the White House’s slow movement, Sen. Tammy Duckworth (D.-Ill.), the first Thai American woman elected to Congress, said she has repeatedly offered names to the White House of “many well-qualified" Asian Americans and Pacific Islanders for Cabinet positions.
-But those individuals in the AAPI community “never even got a phone call,” said the lawmaker, who was on Biden’s short list for vice president.
-As a result, Duckworth said Tuesday she would no longer support many of Biden’s nominees.
+Frustrated with the White House’s slow movement, Sen. Tammy Duckworth (D.-Ill.), the first Thai American woman elected to Congress, said she has repeatedly offered names to the White House of “many well-qualified” Asian Americans and Pacific Islanders for Cabinet positions.
+But those individuals in the AAPI community “never even got a phone call,” said the lawmaker, who was on the shortlist for vice president.
+As a result, Duckworth said Tuesday she would no longer support many of President Biden’s nominees.

 “I’ve been talking to them for months and they’re still not aggressive, so I’m not going to be voting for any nominee from the White House other than diversity nominees,” she told reporters.
-“I’ll be a no on everyone until they figure this out.”
+“I’ll be a 'no’ on everyone until they figure this out.”

 “You know, I will vote for racial minorities and I will vote for LGBTQ,” Duckworth added.
 “But anybody else, I’m not voting for.”

-There’s been a rise of anti-Asian hate crimes, an economic downturn that disproportionately impacted Asian Americans compared to the White Americans and an array of challenges from immigrants from Asia.
+There’s been a rise of anti-Asian hate crimes, an economic downturn that disproportionately hurt Asian Americans compared with White Americans and an array of challenges from immigrants from Asia.
 The country’s various Asian American communities are demanding to be put on equal footing with other groups.

 “Right now is a perfect example of why it’s important to have high-level Asian American representation in this administration,” said John C. Yang, president and executive director of Asian Americans Advancing Justice, a civil rights organization based in D.C.